Averroes Ai Automated Visual inspection software

 Semantic Segmentation

-Semantic segmentation classifies every pixel in each frame into a category, such as “person,” “car,” or “road.”
+Semantic video segmentation labels every pixel in each frame by class.

 Instance-Level Segmentation

-Instance-level segmentation (or video object segmentation) goes further by identifying and tracking specific objects throughout a video.
+Instance-level video segmentation (often called video object segmentation) identifies and tracks specific objects across frames.

 How Does AI Power Modern Video Segmentation?